markmarijnissen/cordova-promise-fs/README.md

 cordova-promise-fs
 ==========
+> Wraps the Cordova File API in convenient functions (that return a Promise)

 Are you entangled in a async callback mess to get even the simplest task done?
 Wait no longer -- here is **cordova-promise-fs**!

 ## Getting started